Police respond to ‘active shooter’ in Pittsburgh as ‘hundreds of rounds’ fired

 “Hundreds of rounds still going off,” a reporter for the Pittsburgh Post-Gazette, Megan Guza, tweeted.
 She added, “A neighbor said he heard hundreds of rounds when the shooting started and there have been hundreds of rounds since.
 Said he immediately hit the ground in his living room.”

+Shots were still being fired as of 12.32, according to Guza, meaning the shooting has been active for over an hour and a half.

-Allegheny County Sheriff’s officers approached a home to serve an eviction notice when the suspect began shooting, sheriff’s office spokesman Mike Manko told the Pittsburgh Post-Gazette.
-A neighbor told the publication, “I’ve never heard bullets like this,” adding the incident was “something you’d see in a movie.”
+Allegheny County Sheriff Office told The Independent that “our office went to the address to serve an eviction notice and that is when the actor turned violent and began shooting, adding that the scene is still active.

+A neighbor told the Pittsburgh Post-Gazette, “I’ve never heard bullets like this,” adding the incident was “something you’d see in a movie.”

 One deputy is injured, but still conscious, WTAE reported.